RhyminGarfunkle/knifebuckets/README.md

 # Introduction

+If you've found yourself directly at the repository, you'll have a much better time if you look at [main page](https://rhymingarfunkle.github.io/knifebuckets) instead.

 Knifebuckets is a home-brewed campaign for a popular Underhive Skirmish Game.
 It's a heavy modification of the basic Dominion campaign, modified in an attempt to accomplish the following goals:

 - Increase accessibility for players who have other hobbies and time commitments.
 Most players shouldn't need to buy anything except a single box of ten miniatures!